SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Recent examples of our direct public policy advocacy on major climate policy debates at the federal level in the U.S. include:

-• Engaging lawmakers to support the Infrastructure Investment and Jobs Act, which our major trade associations also supported, and which includes federal investments in the energy and transportation sectors and to support climate resilience.
+• Engaging lawmakers to support the Infrastructure Investment and Jobs Act, which our major trade associations also supported, and which includes federal investments in the energy and transportation sectors to support climate resilience

-• Collaborating with PepsiCo to release a set of public policy principles to convey to federal and state policymakers the types of policy interventions, planning and guidance that can support the efficient and economical transition to zero-emission commercial transportation fleets.
-These principles reflect our business strategy, promote efficiency and optimization as a reduction pathway and take a technology-neutral approach so that we can align our distribution network outcomes with environmental and community benefits.
+• Releasing a set of transportation-related public policy principles (in collaboration with PepsiCo) to convey to federal and state policymakers the types of policy interventions, planning and guidance that can support the efficient and economical transition to zero-emission commercial transportation fleets.
+These principles reflect our business strategy, promote efficiency and optimization as a reduction pathway and take a technology-neutral approach so that we can align our distribution network outcomes with environmental and community benefits

-Walmart has also advocated for Paris-aligned climate policy on the global stage.
-For example, prior to COP26, we joined key public-private sector initiatives led by U.S. Special Envoy on Climate John Kerry.
+Prior to COP26 in November 2021, we joined two key public-private sector initiatives led by U.S. Special Presidential Envoy for Climate John Kerry.
 The first, Glasgow is Our Business, showcased strong CEO-level sector support for a successful COP26 agreement.
 The second, the Clean Energy Demand Initiative, works to convey demand and policy signals from large private sector buyers to drive clean energy investment in crucial global markets.
-We actively participated in business dialogues during COP26 and represented the official business observer groups in encouraging support and action on measures to solidify global carbon market rules and other policy elements in the Glasgow Climate Pact.
-And Walmart is active in statehouses across the United States, including joining other businesses to advocate for net-zero emissions in Maryland by 2045.

 Corporate Communications